Andover Radio

 Andover Radio is a community radio station in Andover, Hampshire in the United Kingdom.
 It broadcasts on 95.9 FM and online.
 The station was awarded a five-year licence to broadcast from Ofcom in 2016.
 The radio station launched with the financial support of local businesses, private investment and the local borough council.
-The station first aired on 22 April 2018, opened by Chris Britton, guitarist of Andover's notable rock band The Troggs.
+The station first aired on 22 April 2018, opened by Chris Britton, guitarist of Andover's notable rock band The Trans.